COVID-19 On-Campus Work Information for Students

 If you have questions about any of the information below, please contact Kate Walford, student work coordinator at firstname.lastname@example.org.

 Student work at Reed is intended to be performed and supervised on campus.
 Therefore, student workers are generally not permitted to perform work off-site.
-Due to the COVID-19 pandemic, Reed is permitting supervisors to allow some student work to be performed off-site (such as at a student’s residence) when feasible to reduce density in spaces on campus.
-Supervisors will communicate with students about plans for on-campus and/or remote work as we get closer to fall semester.
+Due to the COVID-19 pandemic, Reed is permitting supervisors to allow student work to be performed off-site (such as at a student’s residence) when feasible to reduce density in spaces on campus.

 Work for the college must be performed within the state of Oregon.
-Students who are living out of state for fall semester are not eligible for student work.
+Students who are living out of state are not eligible for student work.

 Disability accommodations for individuals at high risk